noctuid/dotfiles/browsing/README.md

 Pentadactyl has "if.. else" conditional support in the config file which is very nice for me (I couldn't find anything about such a feature in the vimperator documentation).
 I use this in my `relative-tab-move` command.

-Pentadactyl supports vim's bar "|" for multiple commands, though it doesn't work with a lot of things and I haven't found it to be that useful.
+Pentadactyl supports vim's bar `|` for multiple commands, though it doesn't work with a lot of things and I haven't found it to be that useful.
+Vimperator uses a `,`, so this is just a syntactic difference.

 Pentadactyl doesn't require a restart to be enabled.
 It also still has passthrough mode which vimperator sadly removed.
 At the time of writing, vimperator also doesn't allow you to remap certain keys (like \<space\>) which is another reason I wouldn't use it.